 I Need To Be Empowered

 When entrusted to create solutions and solve problems on my own, I gain a steep learning curve in skill development and a major confidence boost.
 As a result, I feel more connected to my company and those I work with.
-Through a culture of empowerment, leaders can activate the greatness in others, optimize their resources, and create more emerging leaders.
+Through an empowering organizational culture, leaders can activate the greatness in others, optimize their resources, and create more emerging leaders.

 I Need to Be Trusted

-I need to be able to rely on my employer to promote a culture of trust.
+I need to be able to rely on my employer to promote a trusting organizational culture.
 A culture of trust prioritizes psychological safety and allows me to openly and authentically be myself without fear of judgment and retribution- the latter two being traits of a toxic workplace.
 Mistakes should be opportunities to learn and grow.
 I need to work somewhere where respect and diversity are valued.
 An organization with a culture of trust values integrity, with leadership that models standards regarding behavior, accountability, diversity, and recognition.

 I Need A Great Relationship with my Leaders